Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra Forest Path

-The nature trail, which initially runs parallel to the road, leads to a simple viewing platform.
+The path, which initially runs parallel to the road, leads to a simple viewing platform.
 Stop and take in the grandeur of the magnificent Moorish Castle before heading down the stairs and continuing through the forest.

 The path winds around the base of the Penedo da Amizade – a towering 150-foot sheer cliff face, which is used for recreational rock climbing.
 The route passes through two doorways and then begins a decent of switchbacks through gardens.